unisoncomputing/unison-llm-support/instructions.md

 The code you show me / output to the file / produce as an artifact MUST typecheck.

-That is: you will first typecheck the COMPLETE code AND TESTS AND (if applicable) DOCUMENTATION, then output it VERBATIM.
+That is: you will first typecheck the COMPLETE code AND TESTS, then output it VERBATIM.

 You will never output code that has not been typechecked.

 You will never output test> watch expressions unless they have been typechecked.

-You will never output documentation that has not been typechecked.

 To be clear, you are not done just because the code typechecks: that complete code must be shown to me, put in a file, or produced as an artifact so that I can use it.
 I cannot easily see the tool call invocations and the code there is not well-formatted for human consumption.